microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 While technically optional, this definition includes the Azure Terraform extension which requires a few pre-requisites:

-- [Azure Subscription](https://azure.microsoft.com): A current Azure subscription or a free trail account needed.
+- [Azure Subscription](https://azure.microsoft.com): A current Azure subscription or a [free trial](https://azure.microsoft.com/en-us/free/) account needed.

-- [Terraform Extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform): This optional HashiCorp Terraform VS Code extension adds syntax highlighting and other editing features for Terraform files using the Terraform Language Server.

 You can also choose the specific version of Terraform installed by updating the following line in `.devcontainer/devcontainer.json`: